 Avoid taking yourself and the game too seriously.
 The classic DM irony is when the players take an unexpected direction, possibly ruining your plans in the process.
-When this happens, shrug it off, and focus on Plan B. It's likely the players will make the wrong decisions or have things go awry ugs personally. wrong decisions or have things go awry quite often.
+When this happens, shrug it off, and focus on Plan B. It's likely the players will make the wrong decisions or have things go awry quite often.
 Note the moments that you think would provide the group with a good laugh or learn a lesson from and share them later on.